MJ: Good morning, Michelle! How are you holding up after your marathon read?

 Eun-Sung, on the other hand, seems to exist to provide a sounding board for E-Wan, though one thing I do like about the way he’s written is that he’s really kind of an ass, which was totally unexpected—at least by me.
 So often, I expected him to come out and say something warm and helpful only to be confronted by a guy who is perhaps more caught up in the corporate-invented classism of the idol business than anyone.
 There’s a scene early on where he basically lectures Kum-Ji about not respecting her betters which was so not what I was expecting from the role he seemed to play.
 It made his close, cuddly relationship with E-Wan even more intriguing.
 I’m not sure even now that I completely understand how they really got there.

 MICHELLE: I also wasn’t expecting Eun-Sung to be such an ass!
 Early on, I was still making You’re Beautiful parallels and had him pegged for the kindly Shin-Woo type.
 Sounds like we were in the same boat there.

-MELINDA: We certainly were!
+MJ: We certainly were!